SAP-samples/cap-cds-hands-on/exercises/05/README.md

 The feature that we haven't looked at any real level yet is the [CodeList aspect](https://cap.cloud.sap/docs/cds/common#aspect-codelist).

-👉 Before finishing this exercise, take a first look, by first revisiting our definitions:
+👉 Before finishing this exercise, take a first look, by first revisiting our definitions in our temporary custom `db/common.cds`:

 ```cds
 type Currency : Association to sap.common.Currencies;